 My involvement with the BHA in our San Diego office has enabled me to bring the parts of my life that make me who I am on a personal level to the forefront of our firmwide effort to retain our unique culture through the next phase of our growth.

-HHM is a celebration to diversity and contributions of individuals from a collection of nations that share similar values yet are different.
-For me, living 13 years as an expat, it is an opportunity to get together, share and reflect on our roots and traditions.
+HHM is a celebration of the diversity and contributions of individuals from a collection of nations that share similar values yet are different.
+For me, living 13 years as an ex-pat, HHM is an opportunity to get together, share and reflect on our roots and traditions.

 Thank you to all our BHA members for your contributions to help further ZS’s broader inclusion and diversity efforts.
 Happy Hispanic Heritage Month!